The page covers:

-The two bell towers were designed as a reminder of many French cathedrals, although their final appearance is only
+The two bell towers are evocative of those of many French cathedrals, although their final appearance is only

 The kings of France and the popes debated for more than a century on how to appropriately give access to SS.
-TrinitÓ dei Monti from the centre of Rome; at one point Monsignor Elpidio Benedetti, an envoy of Cardinal Jules Mazarin and the owner of Villa del Vascello, showed Pope Alexander VII a project which the French were prepared to finance; it had only one drawback (for the pope) that of providing for a large equestrian statue of King Louis XIV.
+TrinitÓ dei Monti from the centre of Rome; at one point Monsignor Elpidio Benedetti, an envoy of Cardinal Jules Mazarin and the owner of Villa del Vascello, showed Pope Alexander VII a project which the French were prepared to finance; it had only one drawback for the Pope, i.e. it provided for a large equestrian statue of King Louis XIV.
 Only after the death of this king relations with France improved and in 1717 a contest was called for a suitable project.

 The original plan provided for several statues of French saints on the balustrades; in addition two large